Where to find help and support

 Safety and wellbeing

 If you think you or someone you know is at risk, we can help.
 Our dedicated Safeguarding team offers support in a range of areas, including domestic abuse, hoarding, family support and financial abuse.
+To find out more click here.

 Jobs and training

 Our team at The Hive offers free employment support and training for people in our community.
-We can help you to find job opportunities, boost your skills, and build your confidence.
+We can help you to find job opportunities, boost your skills, and build your confidence:

 Support for young people